47 useful online tools for workshop planning and meeting facilitation

-In fact, there are plenty of free online workshop tools and meeting facilitation software you can use to become more productive when in the process of preparing or following up a facilitated session.
+In fact, there are plenty of free online workshop tools and meeting facilitation software you can use to become more productive when in the process of preparing or following up on a facilitated session.

 - Survey tools: Google Forms, Typeform, SurveyMonkey